Canadian traveller problem

 In computer science and graph theory, the Canadian traveller problem (CTP) is a generalization of the shortest path problem to graphs that are partially observable.
-In other words, the graph is revealed while it is being explored, and explorative edges are charged even if they do not contribute to the final path.
+In other words, a "traveller" on a given point on the graph cannot see the full graph, rather only adjacent nodes or a certain "realization restriction."

 This optimization problem was introduced by Christos Papadimitriou and Mihalis Yannakakis in 1989 and a number of variants of the problem have been studied since.
 The name supposedly originates from conversations of the authors who learned of a difficulty Canadian drivers had: traveling a network of cities with snowfall randomly blocking roads.
 The stochastic version, where each edge is associated with a probability of independently being in the graph, has been given considerable attention in operations research under the name "the Stochastic Shortest Path Problem with Recourse" (SSPPR).

 Problem description

-For a given instance, there are a number of possibilities, or realizations, of how the hidden graph may look.
-Given an instance, a description of how to follow the instance in the best way is called a policy.
-The CTP task is to compute the expected cost of the optimal policies.
+An instance of the problem specifies the graph and the set of edges that are prone to be blocked.
+Given an instance, a description of the path to follow, as a function of blocked edges encountered on the way, is called a policy.
+The CTP task is to find a competitive policy, one that does not deviate too much from the optimum.
 To compute an actual description of an optimal policy may be a harder problem.

-Given an instance and policy for the instance, every realization produces its own (deterministic) walk in the graph.
+Given an instance and policy for the instance, every realization (i.e., set of blocked edges) produces its own (deterministic) walk in the graph.
 Note that the walk is not necessarily a path since the best strategy may be to, e.g., visit every vertex of a cycle and return to the start.
 This differs from the shortest path problem (with strictly positive weights), where repetitions in a walk implies that a better solution exists.